 A lot of what you want to consider when choosing your puffy is the weight, what material it is made out of (down or synthetic), how compressible it is, and of course the price.

-There are a lot of great options on the market but my personal favorite is the Zpacks Goose Down Jacket as goose down is just hands down the best performing down available and it is incredibly, possibly insanely, lightweight for cold-weather gear.
+There are a lot of great options on the market but for ultralight your choice has to be the Zpacks Goose Down Jacket as it is just hands down the best performing down available and it is incredibly, possibly insanely, lightweight for cold-weather gear.

 Camp Base Layers

-Those who hate cold nights and easily sleep cooler should look to bring along a pair of merino wool tops and bottoms that can help give you that needed the extra warmth in your sleeping quilt or just make it more comfortable to sleep.
+Those who hate cold nights and easily sleep cooler should bring along a pair of merino wool tops and bottoms that can help give you that needed extra warmth in your sleeping quilt or make it more comfortable to sleep.

 Final Thoughts on What Clothes to Bring on the Appalachian Trail